 When someone has difficulty understanding what others are saying, they have problems with their receptive language or auditory comprehension.
 When someone has difficulty expressing themselves, they have problems with their expressive language.
 Some people have difficulty with both areas of spoken language which can be frustrating to themselves and the people with whom they communicate.

 How a Speech-Language Pathologist can help?

 The speech-language pathologist (SLP) provides assessment, diagnosis, and treatment for children with language delay or disorder.
 The Speech Therapist identifies areas of strength and need and creates a treatment plan that helps the child develop the listening and speaking skills that allow him or her to communicate more effectively.
-SLPs provide consultation to the important people in a child’s life, help them support the child’s communication in all environments, and lay the foundations for reading and writing skills through the development of oral language.
+Pediatric Speech Therapy provide consultation to the important people in a child’s life, help them support the child’s communication in all environments, and lay the foundations for reading and writing skills through the development of oral language.

 If your child has a language delay, they won’t reach language milestones at the typical age.
 Their specific symptoms and missed milestones depend on their age and the nature of their language delay.

 - Not babbling by the age of 15 months

 - Not talking by the age of 2 years

 - An inability to speak in short sentences by the age of 3 years